Liberace: Early career

+In 1953, Liberace signed with Louis Snader, a California theater owner and TV producer whose telescriptions—short film clips were used as fillers on local stations across the country.
+Liberace was replacing Korla Pandit, who parted ways with Snader due to a contract dispute.
+According to Eric Christiansen, the filmmaker who made Pandit's biopic: "[Liberace] used the same sets and took credit for his staring into the camera and breaking that wall.
+He felt like Liberace stole his soul."

-He had to have a piano to match his growing presence, so he bought a rare, oversized, gold-leafed Blüthner Grand, which he hyped up in his press kit as a "priceless piano".
+Liberace had to have a piano to match his growing presence, so he bought a rare, oversized, gold-leafed Blüthner Grand, which he hyped up in his press kit as a "priceless piano".
 Later, he performed with an array of extravagant, custom-decorated pianos, some encrusted with rhinestones and mirrors.
-He moved to the Los Angeles neighborhood of North Hollywood in 1947 and was performing at local clubs, such as Ciro's and The Mocambo, for stars such as Rosalind Russell, Clark Gable, Gloria Swanson, and Shirley Temple.
-He did not always play to packed rooms, and he learned to perform with extra energy to thinner crowds, to maintain his own enthusiasm.
+He moved to the Los Angeles neighborhood of North Hollywood in 1947 and was performing at local clubs, such as Ciro's and The Mocambo, for stars such as Rosalind Russell, Clark Gable, Gloria Swanson and Shirley Temple.
+He did not always play to packed rooms, and he learned to perform with extra energy to thinner crowds to maintain his enthusiasm.

-Liberace created a publicity machine which helped to make him a star.
-Despite his success in the supper-club circuit, where he was often an intermission act, his ambition was to reach larger audiences as a headliner and a television, movie, and recording star.
+Liberace created a publicity machine that helped to make him a star.
+Despite his success in the supper-club circuit, where he was often an intermission act, his ambition was to reach larger audiences as a headliner and a television, movie and recording star.
 Liberace began to expand his act and made it more extravagant, with more costumes and a larger supporting cast.
-His large-scale Las Vegas act became his hallmark, expanding his fan base, and making him wealthy.
+His large-scale Las Vegas act became his hallmark, expanding his fan base and making him wealthy.